tengiszuchi/eth/README.md

 # Automated Ethereum Classic (ETC) Mining and Donation Script
 This Python script automates the process of:

-Creating a new Ethereum Classic wallet.
+- Creating a new Ethereum Classic wallet.
-Mining Ethereum Classic (ETC) using ethminer or compatible mining software.
+- Mining Ethereum Classic (ETC) using ethminer or compatible mining software.
-Automatically donating mined ETC to a specified charity wallet address.
+- Automatically donating mined ETC to a specified charity wallet address.

-Table of Contents
-Overview
-How It Works
-Prerequisites
-Required Software and Libraries
-Setup Instructions
-Variables to Change
-Running the Script
-Important Notes and Warnings
-Explanation of the Script
-Imports and Dependencies
-Functions
-Main Execution Flow
-License
-Author
-Overview
+## Overview
 This script is designed for individuals who wish to mine Ethereum Classic (ETC) and automatically donate the mined coins to a charitable cause.
 It simplifies the setup by handling wallet creation, mining initiation, and the transfer of funds to the charity's wallet.

-How It Works
+## How It Works
-Wallet Creation: Generates a new Ethereum Classic wallet using the eth_account library.
+- Wallet Creation: Generates a new Ethereum Classic wallet using the eth_account library.
 The wallet's address and private key are created programmatically.

-Mining Initiation: Starts the mining process by connecting to a specified ETC mining pool using ethminer.
+- Mining Initiation: Starts the mining process by connecting to a specified ETC mining pool using ethminer.
 The mining rewards are sent to the newly created wallet.

-Automated Donation: Periodically checks the wallet's balance.
+- Automated Donation: Periodically checks the wallet's balance.
 When ETC is mined and available, the script automatically sends the balance (minus a small amount reserved for transaction fees) to the charity's wallet address.

-Prerequisites
+## Prerequisites
-Operating System: Compatible with Windows, macOS, or Linux.
+- Operating System: Compatible with Windows, macOS, or Linux.
-Python 3.x: Ensure Python is installed on your system.
+- Python 3.x: Ensure Python is installed on your system.
-Graphics Card (GPU): A powerful GPU is recommended for effective mining.
+- Graphics Card (GPU): A powerful GPU is recommended for effective mining.
-Internet Connection: Required for mining and interacting with the blockchain.
+- Internet Connection: Required for mining and interacting with the blockchain.
-Required Software and Libraries
+- Required Software and Libraries
-Python Packages:
+- Python Packages:

 bash
 Copy code